If you are unsure of the difference between and EPA and an LPA the table below looks at the key differences.

 You must enter into a Deed of Revocation and serve this on your attorneys and send it to the Office of the Public Guardian if it is registered.

-Please note that if you have an EPA you don’t need to change or upgrade this to an LPA unless your circumstances or wishes have changed or if want to add in preferences or instructions for your attorney’s
+Please note that if you have an EPA you don’t need to change or upgrade this to an LPA unless your circumstances or wishes have changed.

 Acting for someone who has lost capacity, or perhaps challenging care or care home funding arrangements is complex, which is why you need an expert.